Student Learning Outcomes

-The Student Learning Outcomes pertain to the whole University but it is recognized that they apply most directly to the undergraduate experience.
-The University’s graduate programs are diverse and highly specialized and thus support the University student learning outcomes through curricula which are appropriate to those specializations and the nature of the degrees offered.
+The Student Learning Outcomes pertain to the whole University, but it is recognized that they apply most directly to the undergraduate experience.
+The University’s graduate programs are diverse and highly specialized and thus support the University's student learning outcomes through curricula appropriate to those specializations and the nature of the degrees offered.

-It is intended that through the range of their experiences at Trinity Western University, students should prepare for a life of learning and service by developing:
+It is intended that through the range of their experiences at Trinity Western University, students should prepare for a life of learning and service by developing the following:

 Knowledge and its application

 - a broad foundational knowledge of human culture and the physical and natural world.

 - a depth of understanding in any chosen field(s) of study.

 - applied knowledge acquired through discipline-appropriate experiential learning.